cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Checking the limitation

 The memory limit (RAM only, no swap) can be checked using `docker stats <doguname>`.
-The line `MEM USAGE / LIMIT` should correctly show the memory limit set.
+The column `MEM USAGE / LIMIT` should correctly show the memory limit set.

 #### Limit in Java Dogus